On a version of a multivariate integration by parts formula for Lebesgue integrals: Introduction

 \section{Introduction}

 Integration by parts is a standard tool in analysis.
 In the one-dimensional case, well-known conditions on functions \(f,g\colon [0,1]\to \R\), for which a formula

 is valid, are continuity of one of the functions and bounded variation of the other one.
 A characterization of the convergence of the above Stieltjes integrals and, thus, for formula \eqref{IP1dim} to hold true can be found in \cite[Theorems II.11.7 and II.13.17] {Hildebrandt-1963}.
 A multivariate extension of \eqref{IP1dim} for Stieltjes integrals is based on Abel's transform and goes back to \cite{Young-1917}.
-Then, if one of the functions is continuous, a necessary and sufficient condition for the convergence of the integrals is that the other function has bounded Hardy-Krause variation which also accounts for bounded variation of the function in the sense of Vitali on all lower dimensional faces of the domain, see \cite[Proposition 2]{Zaremba-1968}.
-For a survey on several concepts of bounded variation, see, e.g., \cite{Adams-1933} as well as \cite{Appell-2014}, and, with respect to the Hardy-Krause variation, see \cite{Owen-2005}, \cite{Basu-2016}, \cite{Aistleitner-2015}, and \cite{Aistleitner-2017}.
-Dispensing with the continuity assumption, an integration by parts formula for functions in two variables is given for weak net integrals in \cite[Theorem III.8.8]{Hildebrandt-1963}, see \cite[Proof of Theorem 3b]{Rueschendorf-1980} for an application of this formula to stochastic orderings.
-Some general sufficient conditions for the convergence of weak net integrals can be found in \cite[Section III.8]{Hildebrandt-1963} in terms of net integrals.
+Then, if one of the functions is continuous, a necessary and sufficient condition for the convergence of the integrals is that the other function has bounded Hardy-Krause variation, which also accounts for bounded variation of the function in the sense of Vitali on all lower dimensional faces of the domain, see \cite[Proposition 2]{Zaremba-1968}.
+We refer to \cite{Appell-2014,Adams-1933} for a survey on several concepts of bounded variation and to \cite{Aistleitner-2015,Aistleitner-2017,Basu-2016,Hardy-1905, Krause-1903,Owen-2005} for the Hardy-Krause variation.
+In the two-dimensional case, for functions \(f,g\colon [0,1]^2\to \R\,,\) one of several variants of an integration by parts formula is